-This book series presents an imagined history of life in Britannia in the Fifth and early Sixth Centuries – the years after the Roman departure in 410 AD.
-This is the Dark Ages, a time of myths and legends that builds to the greatest legend of all – Arthur.
-Part one, Abandoned, was extensively revised and re-launched in July 2018 as a second edition.
-In November 2018, the author has started writing the fourth instalment – Arthur, Dux Bellorum.
+This book series presents an imagined history of life in Britannia in the Fifth and early Sixth Centuries – the period after the Roman evacuation around the year 410 AD.
+This is the Dark Ages, a time of myths and legends that builds to the greatest legend of all – King Arthur.
+ORDER BOOK SERIES HERE

 Abandoned – Book one in the series, starts in Britain in 410 AD – the final year of Roman occupation of their most northerly province.
-Christian bishop, Guithelin, guided by visions, undertakes a perilous journey to a neighbouring country to plead with a noble prince to come and save his ailing country.
-He persuades the Christian Prince Constantine to bring an army, but is the preening noble the right man to lead the Britons?
-An epic adventure ensues involving the rivalry of local chiefs and the efforts of a determined group to instil order.
+Bishop Guithelin undertakes a perilous journey to a neighbouring country to plead with a noble prince to come and save his ailing country.
+An epic adventure ensues involving the rivalry of local chiefs and the efforts of a determined group to instil order and resist invaders.
 The abandonment of Britannia by the Romans was a time of opportunity for some, and great anguish and suffering for others as the island underwent a slow and painful adjustment to self-rule.
 Now also available here on i-books (Apple); Kobo; Nook (Barnes & Noble) and others.

 Ambrosius: Last of the Romans – Book two in the series, starts with the return to Britannia in 440 AD of Ambrosius Aurelianus, son of murdered King Constantine.
 He has come to avenge his father’s death at the hands of cruel tyrant, Vortigern, who has seized control of the island and employ Saxons in his mercenary army.
 But who is the master and who the puppet?
 Ambrosius finds that the influence of Rome is fast becoming a distant memory as Britannia reverts to its Celtic tribal roots, and rivalries surface as chiefs choose their side in an ensuing civil war. i-book, kobo, nook here